Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 The development process started by configuring a remote EC2 instance and setting up secure SSH access with a key pair.
 I secured the private key by setting its permissions to read-only for the owner, preventing unauthorized access.
 ![image](https://github.com/user-attachments/assets/e2106c4e-0e46-46d4-8682-7ece63271389)

 Using the "Remote – SSH extension" in Visual Studio Code, remote development felt seamless.
-Once the key pair was ready, I connected to the EC2 instance with `ssh -i "nextwork keypair.pem" ec2-user@44.202.28.117`, enabling interaction via its public IPv4 DNS address.
+Once the key pair was ready, I connected to the EC2 instance with `ssh -i "shanikah-keypair.pem" ec2-user@44.202.28.117`, enabling interaction via its public IPv4 DNS address.

 ![image](https://github.com/user-attachments/assets/4ff35c90-5381-4851-8293-dd4ca76d2f61)